Frederick-88/asia-property-frontend/README.md

 - Add Options ( Listing, Users, Agents, Inquiries etc ) - direct to each page + open the add modal ( can add "?open_create_modal=true" query url )
 - Account Settings - open to account settings page
 - Staff Members - direct to users page

-### TODO:

-1. Non-Desktop Work In Progress Page
-2. Table Width Structures, for a better appearance on 1366 x 768 screens
-3. Update the SEO, currently when share link, only can see "Web site created using create-react-app"